-- 1471 The discussion of problematic data actions is structured as follows: - Privacy Risk: descriptive name for the issue that can arise in the RPM solution from data processing - 1474Data Action: a data life-cycle operation in the RPM solution, including collection, retention, logging, generation, transformation, use, disclosure, sharing, transmission, and disposal
+The discussion of problematic data actions is structured as follows:

+- Privacy Risk: descriptive name for the issue that can arise in the RPM solution from data processing - Data Action: a data life-cycle operation in the RPM solution, including collection, retention, logging, generation, transformation, use, disclosure, sharing, transmission, and disposal

-- Problematic Data Action: a data action in the RPM solution that could cause an adverse effect for individuals (based on the NIST Catalog of Problematic Data Actions and Problems) - Potential Problems for Individuals: discussion regarding the nature of the problematic data action and the specific privacy problems that can arise for patients (based on the NIST Catalog of Problematic Data Actions and Problems) - Mitigations: examples of mitigations for the problematic data action, including those that this RPM solution addresses as well as other mitigations that organizations may wish to consider beyond the direct capabilities built into their RPM solution - 1484 D-2.1 Privacy Risk 1: Storage and movement of data creates multiple points of 1485 potential exposure after data is collected from the patient - 1486 Data Action: Patients' readings are taken from the biometric device and forwarded to the telehealthplatform. - .
-1488
+- Problematic Data Action: a data action in the RPM solution that could cause an adverse effect for individuals (based on the NIST Catalog of Problematic Data Actions and Problems) - Potential Problems for Individuals: discussion regarding the nature of the problematic data action and the specific privacy problems that can arise for patients (based on the NIST Catalog of Problematic Data Actions and Problems) - Mitigations: examples of mitigations for the problematic data action, including those that this RPM solution addresses as well as other mitigations that organizations may wish to consider beyond the direct capabilities built into their RPM solution

+D-2.1 Privacy Risk 1: Storage and movement of data create multiple points of potential exposure after data are collected from the patient

+Data Action: Patients' readings are taken from the biometric device and forwarded to the telehealth platform.

-1489 Problematic Data Action: Insecurity
+Problematic Data Action: Insecurity

-- 1490 Potential Problems for Individuals: - 1491 Data shared between devices in the RPM data ecosystem may not be protected at rest or in transit.
-Data 1492 may include sensitive information.
+Potential Problems for Individuals:

+Data shared between devices in the RPM data ecosystem may not be protected at rest or in transit.
+Data may include sensitive information.
 Unauthorized data disclosure may result in patient harm.
-For 1493 example, disclosure could lead to dignity loss or embarrassment or may cause patients to distrust the 1494 RPM system. - 1495 - 1496The solution relies on communication between the patient's biometric device(s) and the HDO.
-Biometric1497devices forward the information to the HDO via the telehealth platform provider.
-In this solution,1498dataflow from the biometric device either directly to the telehealth platform provider or are routed via1499an RPM mobile device via Bluetooth, Wi-Fi, or over the cellular network.
-Each device, system, and1500dataflow in the process introduces an exposure point, several of which would not arise in a traditional1501healthcare setting, such as a doctor's appointment (e.g., if the patient's reading is taken in a doctor's1502office).
-Any failure to protect data stored on the biometric and RPM mobile devices and forwarded may - allow unauthorized individuals to view sensitive information.
-In this event, someone other than a patient-approved individual can access data that is unencrypted on the biometric device or RPM mobile - 1505 device or during forwarding.
-The patient may experience dignity loss due to their health information - 1506 being exposed and may also experience loss of trust for the HDO and RPM mobile device. - 1507 - 1508 Mitigation(s): - 1509 RPM Solution Mitigation: - 1510 Physical device security is out of scope for this lab solution. - 1511 Protect data at rest and in transit between devices and telehealth platforms.
+For example, disclosure could lead to dignity loss or embarrassment or may cause patients to distrust the RPM system.

+The solution relies on communication between the patient's biometric device(s) and the HDO.
+Biometric devices forward the information to the HDO via the telehealth platform provider.
+In this solution, data flow from the biometric device either directly to the telehealth platform provider or are routed via an RPM mobile device via Bluetooth, Wi-Fi, or over the cellular network.
+Each device, system, and dataflow in the process introduces an exposure point, several of which would not arise in a traditional healthcare setting, such as a doctor's appointment (e.g., if the patient's reading is taken in a doctor's office).
+Any failure to protect data stored on the biometric and RPM mobile devices and forwarded may allow unauthorized individuals to view sensitive information.
+In this event, someone other than a patient-approved individual can access data that are unencrypted on the biometric device or RPM mobile device or during forwarding.
+The patient may experience dignity loss due to their health information being exposed and may also experience loss of trust for the HDO and RPM mobile device.

+RPM Solution Mitigation:

+Physical device security is out of scope for this lab solution.

+Protect data at rest and in transit between devices and telehealth platforms.